Sensemaking allows us to make meaning of what we sense to guide what we can do next.

 These phases were articulated in a previous post.

 Often what we end up dealing with is something of a mess.
 It’s not clear what the most salient problem or issue is, what it means, and what its implications are for everyone involved (or even who those people are).
 This is where sensemaking comes in.

 Sensemaking comprises reflection, organization of what it is we have gathered or sensed, a synthesis of that material, and some testing of our assumptions and models.

 Simply put, sensemaking takes what we experience through our senses — attending to the world (seeing, hearing, feeling, tasting, touch), inquiry and research, and gathering data on the situation.
 What this means is where sensemaking comes in.

-Sensemaking is that middle part of helping us translate sense-data into production guidance as part of design.
+Sensemaking is the middle part of helping us translate sense data into production guidance as part of a design.

 Who’s Fit, What Purpose?

 Great designs are fit for purpose.
 They are the right fit for the person, place, thing, and values for the purpose we need them.
 What makes sensemaking critical is that sometimes we don’t fully understand who we are designing for.
 What are their needs, preferences, values, abilities, and motivators?

 We might also realize that the purpose of a design might depend on the person, the timing, the situation, and the presence of other situational factors.
 For us to design something that is fit for purpose, we might need to assess the diversity of situations, possibilities, and interests that will affect what our design looks like in the world.

 We might need to consider designing for multiple purposes or create mechanisms for our design to be able to adapt.